 – Survey fee

-These are just a few of the most common costs paid by buyers when purchasing commercial real estate.
-It’s important to discuss these expenses with your lender and closing agent to avoid any surprises at settlement.
+These are just a few of the most common costs buyers pay when purchasing or selling commercial real estate.
+Discussing these expenses with your lender and closing agent is important to avoid any surprises at settlement.

 Closing costs summary

-Closing costs for commercial real estate can be expensive, but it’s important to be aware of them before putting your property on the market.
-By being knowledgeable about the various expenses, you can make sure that you’re prepared for what’s to come.
+Closing costs for commercial real estate can be expensive, but it’s important to be aware before putting your commercial property on the market.
+Knowing about the various expenses prepares you for what’s to come.